tkaufmann/claude-gemini-bridge/README.md

 export CLAUDE_TOKEN_LIMIT=30000      # Delegate earlier (smaller limit) export MAX_TOTAL_SIZE_FOR_GEMINI=5242880  # 5MB limit for this project

-# Source before using Claude
+# Source before using Claude (important: use 'source', not './')
 source ./project-claude-setup.sh
 claude "analyze this project"
 ```